kjpaul/orbitalring/README.md

 # Space Infrastructure Lab (open-source)

-**Numerical tools for designing and understanding orbital rings, space elevators, and mass drivers — built for accuracy, clarity, and learning.**
+**Numerical tools for designing and understanding orbital rings, space elevators, mass drivers, space habitats and other space related technologies — built for accuracy, clarity, and learning.**

 ---

 ## Why this exists

 While writing *How to Build an Orbital Ring, Vol. 1*, I began with a set of assumptions that turned out to be wrong.
 Some issues yielded to clean, analytic solutions, but the time-dependent processes (e.g., orbital-ring deployment) stubbornly demanded **iterative, numerical** approaches.
 Running simple Python scripts over and over led to a series of surprising, testable results (see the book’s Chapter 6).
 The code was crude and magical in equal measure.
+This process lead me to thinking about allowing the comunity to contribute to the process.

 This repository is the next step: an open-source project to **model, optimize, and explain** space-infrastructure systems, starting with **orbital rings**, **space elevators**, and **mass drivers**, and expanding to **trajectory design** (e.g., 4 g launch profiles from a specific ring) and related problems.